 About Me

-I offer face-to-face counselling in Worthing, or online counselling for anyone in the UK or Ireland.
+I offer face-to-face counselling and therapy in Hove (East Sussex), or online counselling for anyone in the UK or Ireland.
 If you feel stuck or overwhelmed, please don’t suffer in silence – reach out to see how I can help.

-I work one-to-one with individual adults.
-Working online can be just as effective as face-to-face counselling, and really convenient for you.
+I work one-on-one with individual adults, from any background or identity.
 I’ll work with you for the short-term or long-term, whichever is right for you.
 I normally hold a review every few sessions to see how we’re getting on.
 This can help give open-ended counselling more structure.

-As a counsellor I do not diagnose people, however I do work with clients who have been given diagnoses.
+As a psychotherapeutic counsellor and therapist I do not diagnose people, however I do work with clients who have been given diagnoses.
 My main focus with diagnoses is what your experience is, rather than medical definitions.
 This is because I know everyone’s experience can be quite different.

-The therapeutic relationship can be incredibly healing, and is shown to be the most important factor in successful therapy.
+The therapeutic relationship can be incredibly healing and is shown to be the most important factor in successful therapy.
 I’ll do everything I can to make you feel supported and at ease.
-But you’re under no obligation to continue with me after our first session.

 I know that people can change even when they feel uncertain, hopeless or lost.
 It can take courage to reach out for help and to find someone you can trust to tell your story to.
-Taking action can be the antidote to despair, so if you’re struggling please reach out to see how I can help you.
+Taking action can be the antidote to despair, so if you’re suffering please reach out to see how I can help.

 Training